ob-d/TRUE.Name.Of.God/3.Creation/A.md

         of our beloved Grandfather,
         in its purest form,
         and he looked at the creations,
-        that Granpa had made,
+        that Grandpa had made,
-        so he thaugth that,
+        so he thougth that,
-        if Granpa's creations are so beautiful,
+        if Grandpa's creations are so beautiful,
         then how unimaginably beautiful must be the name.
         What a joy and bliss when pronounced out.
         So God asked the first question: